 This letter was written by a person incarcerated at Chino.

 I’ve been housed out here since August the 26th.
-On Sept the 26th our tents were blown down from 50-60 mph winds.
-After having about 8-9 hours in the dining hall.
+On September the 26th, our tents were blown down from 50 to 60 mph winds.
+After having about eight to nine hours in the dining hall.
 Staff decided that we must allow them to move us back over to B yard… without our personal property – for only one night.

 Our one night turned into a four day and night stay.
-Once we were brought back to a new “tent city” the powers decided that since we demanded not to leave without everything we own in the world, That we must search for a missing extension cord – which is 25 feet long… So the officer whos searching my property – is opening every box of soap – every toothpaste box, even letters I haven’t answered yet… After 44 minutes of having all my food opened, like 8 oz boxes of mackerel – every jar of coffee and creamer… etc etc
+Once we were brought back to a new “tent city,” the powers decided that since we demanded not to leave without everything we own in the world, that we must search for a missing extension cord – which is 25 feet long.
+So the officer who’s searching my property is opening every box of soap, every toothpaste box, even letters I haven’t answered yet.
+After 44 minutes of having all my food opened, like eight-ounce boxes of mackerel – every jar of coffee and creamer, etc., etc.